-- Liaise with the local authority Children and Family Services, LADO, Police and other agencies on individual child protection cases; - Act as the contact person within the Youth Zone, providing advice and support and ensuring that all staff (including temporary, supply staff and volunteers) are aware of their role; - Be responsible for co-ordinating action within the Youth Zone on safeguarding issues; - Discuss individual cases with staff on a "need to know basis" to protect children's right to confidentiality; - Chair weekly Safeguarding meetings with the Wigan Youth Zone Safeguarding team with any other relevant staff (e.g. key worker, youth worker), represent Wigan Youth Zone at safeguarding meetings and be a member of a "Core Group" if required; - Ensure staff are familiar with this Policy and Procedure, the Wigan Child Protection Procedures, and Government guidance; - Raise awareness about safeguarding on an ongoing basis; and - Together with the Youth Work Manager, Nicola Varley, and Local Authority Safeguarding Training Officer, arrange safeguarding training for all (i.e. including ancillary) staff and volunteers at least once every three years (and for new staff commencing work between whole service training sessions or absent for such sessions to arrange attendance at induction sessions arranged by the local authority).
+- Act as the contact person within the Youth Zone, providing advice and support and ensuring that all staff (including temporary, supply staff and volunteers) are aware of their role; - Be responsible for co-ordinating action within the Youth Zone on safeguarding issues; - Discuss individual cases with staff on a "need to know basis" to protect children's right to confidentiality;

+Chair weekly Safeguarding meetings with the Wigan Youth Zone Safeguarding team with any other relevant staff (e.g. key worker, youth worker), represent Wigan Youth Zone at safeguarding meetings and be a member of a "Core Group" if required;

+- Ensure staff are familiar with this Policy and Procedure, the Wigan Child Protection Procedures, and Government guidance; - Raise awareness about safeguarding on an ongoing basis; and - Together with the Youth Work Manager, Nicola Varley, and Local Authority Safeguarding Training Officer, arrange safeguarding training for all (i.e. including ancillary) staff and volunteers at least once every three years (and for new staff commencing work between whole service training sessions or absent for such sessions to arrange attendance at induction sessions arranged by the local authority).